 Finally, you must notify search engines whenever your website is updated.
 This alerts search engines like Google that new content is available for crawling and indexing.
 You can accomplish this by updating your website’s XML sitemap and registering it with the relevant search engines.

 For websites with a built-in CMS system, like WordPress, third-party plugins can occasionally generate XML sitemaps.
 An XML sitemap will need to be manually updated for websites without a CMS system.
 On xml-sitemaps.com, a fresh XML sitemap is available for free download.
-You can visit Google Console or other search engine websites to inform them that a new XML sitemap is available for crawling after it has been downloaded and posted to your website.
+You can visit Google Console or other search engine websites to inform them that a new XML sitemap is available for crawling after downloading and posting to your website.

 How Long Does a Website Redesign Take?

 Several things may impact a website redesign project’s timeline.
-You can generally anticipate the project to take 3–4 months to finish if you invest in a custom website design.
+If you invest in a custom website design, you can generally anticipate the project to take 3–4 months to finish.

 The following things can extend a project’s timeline: